Kalimpong: People, culture, and cuisine

-The original settlers of Kalimpong are the Lepchas, although the majority of the populace are ethnic Indian Gorkhas, having migrated from Tibet and Nepal to Kalimpong in search of jobs while it was under British rule.
+The majority of Indians in Kalimpong adhere to Hinduism.
+The original settlers of Kalimpong are the Lepchas, who also form one of main ethnic groups of Sikkim and Bhutan.
+The majority of the populace are ethnic Indian Gorkhas.

 Indigenous ethnic groups include the Bhutia, Limbus, Rais, Sherpas, Magars, Chettris, Bahuns, Thakuris, Gurungs, Tamangs, Yolmos, Bhujels, Yakkhas, Sunuwars, Sarkis, Damais and the Kamis.
 The other non-native communities as old as the Indian Gorkhas are the Bengalis, Muslims, Anglo-Indians, Chinese, Biharis and Tibetans who escaped to Kalimpong after fleeing the Communist Chinese invasion of Tibet.
 Kalimpong is home to Trinley Thaye Dorje—one of the 17th Karmapa incarnations.
 Kalimpong is the closest Indian town to Bhutan's western border, and has a small number of Bhutanese nationals residing here.
 Hinduism is the largest religion followed by Nijananda Sampradaya, Buddhism and Christianity.
 Islam has a minuscule presence in this region, The Oldest settlers include people residing since the mid of 19th Century and also mostly Tibetan Muslims who fled in 1959 after Chinese invasion of Tibet.
 The Buddhist monastery Zang Dhok Palri Phodang holds a number of rare Tibetan Buddhist scriptures.
 There is a Mosque, Kalimpong Anjuman Islamia Established in 1887 in the bazaar area of Kalimpong.

-Local Hindu festivals include Dashain, Tihar, Sakela Cultural Programme and the Tibetan festival of Losar.
+Local Hindu festivals include Diwali, Holi, Dussehra, Tihar, Sakela Cultural Programme and the Tibetan festival of Losar.
 The official languages are Hindi, Bengali and Nepali, with English acting as the additional official language.